Simulating terahertz field-induced ferroelectricity in quantum paraelectric SrTiO$_3$

+We also investigated the dependence of the dissipation rate $\gamma$ on the THz field-induced ferroelectricity, as shown in Fig.~3(c).
+In our simulation, we include the dissipation effect into the AFD mode, the out-plane motion of the lattice, and express Langevin dissipation through the phenomenological parameter $\gamma$.
+When changing the dissipation rate $\gamma$, we still observe THz-induced ferroelectricity, but in a different field strength range.
+With a lower dissipation rate ($\gamma=0$ and $0.9$~THz), SrTiO$_3$ shows ferroelectricity within a smaller range of field strengths and simple oscillations of $Q_f$ and $Q_c$ (see Fig.~3(d)).
+It originates from the oscillation of highly excited FES modes over the double well.
+On the other hand, higher dissipation rates ($\gamma=1.2$ and $\gamma=1.5$~THz) leads to a larger range of field strengths for ferroelectricity.
+These results indicate that efficient heat dissipation is necessary to observe THz field-induced ferroelectricity.
+In the SM, we discuss how to estimate the dissipation rate $\gamma$ from $ab~initio$ molecular dynamics simulation~\cite{SM}.

-Recently, a plethora of experimental and theoretical studies on light-induced ferroelecticity in perovskite materials have been reported~\cite{Li2019,Nova2019,Ashida2020,Simone2021,Pal2021}.
-Among these studies, our results well reproduce the experimental observation of THz field-induced ferroeletricity in SrTiO$_3$~\cite{Li2019}.
-In these experiments, a single-cycle THz pulse was applied on SrTiO$_3$ and resulted in a non-oscillatory SHG signal at optical frequencies, signature of the transient ferroeletric phase.
+Our results reproduce the experimental observation of THz field-induced ferroelectricity in SrTiO$_3$~\cite{Li2019}.
+In the experiment, a single-cycle THz pulse was applied on SrTiO$_3$ and resulted in a non-oscillatory SHG signal at optical frequencies, signature of the ferroelectric phase.
 Similar to this observation, we also obtained the non-oscillatory SHG signal and revealed the mechanism underlying this phenomenon.